FuzzingLabs/cairo-fuzzer/README.md

 ## How to find a Cairo/Starknet compilation artifact (json file)?

 Cairo-Fuzzer supports cairo compilation artifact (json file) generated after compilation using `cairo-compile`.
+Cairo-Fuzzer does not support Cairo1.0 for starknet contract (Lambdaclass is working on this for the next release of `starknet_in_rust` which is used by our fuzzer)

 ## How to run the tests?